DaCh0rt/playWebsite/README.md

-# testWebsite
+# playWebsite
-for my dawgshit website
+sandbox to experiment with JavaScript